taskylizard/taskybot/README.md

+## taskybot

+> [!IMPORTANT]
+> This is just a code dump for learning purposes.
+You'll probably want to modify this for production use.

 State of the art™ shitposting technology made by the cringe.

 This uses my discord data request to scrape messages, fine-tune a model, and then use it to respond to mentions in whitelisted discord channels.